reactjs/react.dev/content/blog/2013-10-3-community-roundup-9.md

 [Ross Allen](https://twitter.com/ssorallen) working at [Mesosphere](http://mesosphere.io/) combined [Turbolinks](https://github.com/rails/turbolinks/), a library used by Ruby on Rails to speed up page transition, and React.

 > "Re-request this page" is just a link to the current page.
-When you click it, Turbolinks intercepts the GET request and fetchs the full page via XHR.
+When you click it, Turbolinks intercepts the GET request and fetches the full page via XHR.
 >
 > The panel is rendered with a random panel- class on each request, and the progress bar gets a random widthX class.
 >